How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 }

 To resolve this error, make sure that you meet the manual snapshot prerequisites.
-Also, make sure that you check for typos in the repository name.
+Also, make sure that there aren't any typos in the repository name.

 Concurrent_snapshot_execution_exception

-If a snapshot is currently in progress, you receive the following error when you try to take another snapshot:
+If a snapshot is in progress, then you receive the following error when you try to take another snapshot:

 {